 - BFQ achieves up to 30% higher throughput than CFQ on hard disks with most parallel workloads, and about the same throughput with the rest of the workloads we have considered.
 BFQ achieves the same throughput as CFQ, NOOP, DEADLINE and SIO on SSDs.

 - As for long-term guarantees, BFQ distributes the throughput as desired to I/O-bound applications (and not just the device time), with any workload and independently of the device parameters..

 Systems adopting BFQ

-BFQ is the default I/O scheduler in Sabayon, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
-BFQ is instead optionally available in Arch Linux and Gentoo Linux.
+BFQ is the default I/O scheduler in Manjaro, OpenMandriva, Sabayon and ROSA, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
+BFQ is instead optionally available in Arch, PCLinuxOS and Gentoo.
 We record a few tens of downloads per day from people using other distributions as well.
-So far, the users that gave us feedback confirmed the expected latency drop and throughput boost in everyday use.
+The feedback we have received so far basically confirms the expected latency drop and throughput boost in everyday use.

 Content of this site

 In these pages you can find a brief description of the properties of BFQ and of how it works, together with the scheduler interface, the available tunables and the TODO list (plus links to various technical reports).
+A short history of BFQ is available as well.
 You can download the sources, and see some of the results we have obtained using an ad hoc benchmark suite.
 Finally, there is a comparison with other production and research schedulers, including a thorough performance evaluation, carried out using an old implementation of BFQ.